 Why Should You Pay Attention to Your Front Door?

 Most homeowners don't spend much time thinking about their front door until something goes wrong.
-But this one piece of your home does a lot more than open and close.
+But this piece of your home does a lot more than open and close.
 It protects your family, helps regulate your energy use, and shapes how your house looks from the street.

 A front door plays three major roles: